KaihangShi/libgmxfort/README.md

 make test
 ```

 If the tests do not pass, please file an issue.
+While running the test, the gfortran version should be the same as the compiler version before.

 ## Installation